Review by Frank Plowright

 Terry Prachett’s comedy fantasy novels are an inspiration.
 The setting, characters and sense of humour are similar.
 The ideas are good, the dialogue has a polish, and when a scene is more compressed it works well, an example being administrative representatives from Heaven and Hell processing the dead victims of a bus crash.
 Satan goes on a date, confesses his sins, and an incompetent Four Horsemen of the Apocalypse are unleashed, all of them excellently drawn by Pablo Arias.
 He’s great with detail, with expressions, with designs and with breaking down Ragsdale’s word heavy script.
 He’s also adaptable and has a decent comedic touch, ensuring that things don’t tip too far off the exaggeration scale.

 By the time the story hits the final furlong it’s running out of steam, and with the apocalypse due it switches from comedy to bromance homilies.
 It’s a mistake.
 The plot’s been inflated to the point where some great payoff is essential, and what we get is two old dudes occupying fourteen pages hashing out their problems over a coffee or two at a downhome diner.
-The art’s good and the dialogue sharp, but beyond the good basis, the plot is lacking.
+The art’s good and the dialogue sharp, but beyond the viable basis, the plot is lacking.

-Holier Than Thou doesn’t appear in Amazon or Wordery listings, but can be purchased directly from 30A.com
+Holier Than Thou doesn’t appear in Amazon UK or Wordery listings, but can be purchased directly from 30A.com